SeanNesdoly/amine-kamen.lab.mcgill.ca/content/contact/contact.md

 {{< figure library="1" src="contact-collage.jpg" >}}

-Established in 2012, the [Department of Bioengineering](https://mcgill.ca/bioengineering/)is the newest department to join McGill University’s renowned [Faculty of Engineering](https://www.mcgill.ca/engineering/).
+Established in 2012, the [Department of Bioengineering](https://mcgill.ca/bioengineering/) is the newest department to join McGill University’s renowned [Faculty of Engineering](https://www.mcgill.ca/engineering/).
 McGill researchers from nearly all Faculty units, including seven Canada Research Chairs and many colleagues in